eltonokada/disbursements/README.md

   We can have one single query that handle with this data, but, from an other point of view, having 2 jobs might be easier to understand and debug if needed, although each disbursement operation is being enqueued.

   Also need to add tests for the logic os jobs execution, actually this was tested manually.

+  Add more logging error treatment to the application in general, need to investigate it further the possible error points Add more tests to the application in general, need to explore possible situations.

 ## Disbursed data from csv